bmyjacks/Multic-Toolbox/USER LICENSE AGREEMENT.md

 "You" means the user of this software.

+"Software Program" means an application issued by "Hydrogen and Oxygen Studio"

 1. Conflict

 If this licensing agreement is in conflict with the GPL-V3 licensing agreement,